IAMSSROBINSON/C/04_performing_operations/60_examining_conditions/notes.md

 	// declare and initialize int variable
 	int number = 100;

-	// use ternary to output correct result parity dependant printf("The number: %d is: %s\n",number, (number % 2 == 0) ?
+	// use ternary to output correct result parity dependent printf("The number: %d is: %s\n",number, (number % 2 == 0) ?
 "Even" : "Odd"); // The number: 100 is: Even